Mount Monroe – White Mountains, New Hampshire

 Random Image From Archive – Mount Madison, New Hampshire

-Five images from the month of December – December is one of my favorite times of the year here in the White Mountains because the landscape is usually covered in snow.
+Scenes of December, New Hampshire – December is one of my favorite times of the year here in the White Mountains because the landscape is usually covered in snow.
 And unlike last year, the landscape is covered in snow this month!
 It has been snowing on and off all month, and the temperatures have been on the cool side.
 The snow-covered mountains look great!
 And I can’t wait to get back to shooting after my vacation.

 Since January of 2013, I have written one blog article every month that showcases five images I created during the month.
 These articles were intended to help you understand my lifestyle as a photographer.
 Well, it is time to replace this monthly article topic with a new one.
 I am thinking the new article topic will be “My Viewpoint”.